BenjaminShinar/Books-Resources/udemy_hashicorp_consul/README.md

 > - Maintaining committed log entries across server nodes
 > - Establishing a quorum

-A node (consul server agent) can be either the leader, a follower or a candidate.
+A node (consul server agent) can be either the leader, a follower or a candidate. a node starts as a follower, it can vote for itself or another node to be a leader. when in election stage, nodes can become candidates. so this is a very short phase.\
+Only the leader can ingest and write logs (updates), it is responsible for processing queries and transactions, and it replicates them to the followers, and after sending them to the table, it can determine that a log was "committed".\
+Followers accept logs from the leader, participate in leader election, and forward the RPC request to the leader.

+once a leader is established, it sends out heartbeat to all follower nodes. if a follower node doesn't receive a heartbeat during their randomly assigned timeout, it assumes the leader is dead and starts an election by changing it's state to be a candidate. the candidate votes for itself, and issues a request to establish the majority.

 > Raft nodes are always in one of three states:
 > - Leader
 > - Follower
-> - Candidate
+> - Candidate (short time)
 >
 >  - Leader is responsible for:
 >   - Ingesting new log entries